Skip to main content

 There are three high-level steps for using rules.
 These are (1) Generating Rule Opportunities, (2) Analyzing Rules, (3) Configuring Rules.
 These are described below:

 1. Step1: Generate Rule Opportunities.
-You can generate rules for individual folders, entire projects, or multiple projects (bulk).
-Rules generation parses the imported RPA code and lists opportunities for each of the rules catagories.
-For example this might include all the custom actions that Blueprint detects being used, or all the unresolved references found during generation.
-Even if you don't choose to configure any of these rules, these lists of opportunities are useful when planning and estimating a migration project.
-You're able to generate rules when using the Rules Table and/or when using the Rules Wizard (see descriptions below).
+Rules generation parses your imported RPA code and surfaces opportunities for each rule category.
+For example, every custom action Blueprint detects, or every unresolved reference found during generation.
+Even if you don't configure any of these rules, the lists are useful for planning and estimating a migration.

 User Interfaces in the Process